gthar/vol_webui/README.md

 Create if needed with: `useradd -M -G audio -s /usr/sbin/nologin volume`

 ## Build and install
-* build_page.py: builds the static index.html to serve
-* get_font.py: download and minimize the font to use (Open Sans)
-* build.sh: build the server code, the page and get the font.
-    Place everything in their install directory structure
+make

+* render_template: script use to render jinja2 templates
 * install.sh: copy the built files and install it with stow
-* render_nginx_conf.py: render the nginx conf file from its template
-* render_systemd_unit.py: render the systemd unit file from its template

 ## Build/install dependencies
-* what is speified in build_requirements.txt
+* fonttools
+* jinja2
+* SASS
 * alsa
 * gcc
 * Google Closure Compiler

 ## Run dependencies
-* what is specified in run_requirements.txt
+* what is specified in requirements.txt
 * alsa
 * nginx